sureshjoshi/android-ndk-swig-example/README.md

 # android-ndk-swig-example
-This project is a full example of using Android Studio (1.0+), Gradle (1.0+), NDK, and SWIG to automatically compile and setup C++ libraries and Java wrappers in Android Studio.
+This project has full examples of using Android Studio(s) 1, 2, and 3, Gradle, CMake, the Android NDK, and SWIG to automatically compile and setup C++ libraries and Java wrappers.

-Explained in detail here: http://www.sureshjoshi.com/mobile/android-ndk-in-android-studio-with-swig/
+Explained in detail here: http://www.sureshjoshi.com/mobile/android-ndk-in-android-studio-with-swig/ (pending updates to include CMake)

+## Android Studio 1

 Here are the from-scratch build steps (if you were going to build in your home directory on Linux/Mac - similar for Windows, with slightly revised commands and locations):